donaldRwilliams/BGGM/README.md

 <img src="man/figures/README-unnamed-chunk-17-1.png" width="60%" style="display: block; margin: auto;" />

 Here the nodes have been ordered by which has the best out-of-sample performance.
-It is also possible to predict each in seperate plot by leaving `x2` empty.
+It is also possible to have each in seperate plot by leaving `x2` empty.
 The `predict` object can be used to assess differences in predictive accuracy with compare(.). **BGGM** also includes mean squared error (`measure = "mse"`).

 ### Leave-one-out cross-validation